pavedroad-io/roadctl/README.md

 `$ make`

 ### Build Defaults
-The defaults are to execute lint, go sec, go test, and the FOSSA and sonar scanners.
+The defaults are to execute lint, go sec, go vet, go test, and the FOSSA and SonarCloud scanners.

 - The artifacts hold the results for each command